DNAbro/Dogtective/README.md

 # Dogtective
 Werewolf like game used in collaboration with MDSM.js framework.
+Senior Project for UF Fall 2017.